 Working from home used to be for the minority.
 Only 1.7 million people—5% for the UK workforce—did so prior to Covid-19.
 When Boris Johnson announced a strict national lockdown on March 23, these figures jumped overnight.
 A YouGov report has revealed that 52% of the UK workforce is working from home during the Covid-19 pandemic.
-That’s 15.3 million workers suddenly wrestling with tech issues, virtual communication and self-discipline as they adapt to a totally new out-of-office experience, all stuck at home, all of the time.
+That’s 15.3 million workers -wrestling with tech issues, virtual communication and self-discipline, all stuck at home, all of the time.

 What is work-life balance?